 Check the Filtration System

 The filtration system may need to be shut down through Fall and Winter.
-But before you do that, make sure that it is clean and in good working condition.
+But before you do that, ensure it is clean and in good working condition.
 Make sure that there is no water in the lines.
-Also, check to see if any plug or lid or anything that needs to be replaced.
-If it is clean and well-maintained, there would be no issues once it needs to be started back up again.
+Also, check to see if any plugs or lid or anything that needs to be replaced.
+If it is clean and well-maintained, there will be no issues once it needs to be started back up again.

 Cover the Pool